Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 ## Training with Stable-Baselines3

 [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) (SB3) is a set of reliable, actively maintained implementations of reinforcement learning algorithms in PyTorch.
-It is the community successor to OpenAI Baselines and, like this wrapper, is built on the Farama Foundation `gymnasium` API, so ML-Agents environments can be trained with it directly.
+It is the community successor to OpenAI Baselines and, like this wrapper, is built on the Farama Foundation `gymnasium` API, so you can train ML-Agents environments with it directly.

 Install SB3 with: